lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Creation.md

 ``` bash
 sudo bmaptool copy artifacts/pi3-stretch-arm64.img /dev/mmcblk0
 ```

-If the command fails, unmount the flash card and repeat the above command.

 Once you have booted the Raspberry Pi 3 using this SD card you can access it using ssh (password is _raspberry_):